Chalarangelo/30-seconds-of-code/blog_posts/javascript-evil-closures.md

 In this scenario, the `initCounter` function returns an object that contains hidden mutable state in the form of the `value` variable.
 Obviously, this is a very simple example, but `counter.get()` or `counter.increment()` in isolation would be considered non-deterministic expressions.
 There is no way to know the result of a method call like that without analyzing the surrounding code.

-While this is not uncommon, it can get a lot more complicated when shared state comes into play or when multiple pieces of code are interacting with one another.
+While this is not uncommon, it can get more complicated when shared state comes into play or many pieces of code are interacting with one another.
 The common remedy to this issue is to use functional programming and refactor the hidden mutable state into an argument or a shared global variable.

 ### Access to context